faide/py3o.template/docs/source/templating.rst

 ==============================

-If you have read the Python code above you have seen that we pushed a dictionnary to our template.render() method.
+If you have read the Python code above you have seen that we pushed a dictionary to our template.render() method.

 We must now declare the attributes you want to use from those variables in LibreOffice.